waii-ai/waii-sdk-js/README.md

 - `timestamp_ms` (optional): A number representing the timestamp (in milliseconds) when the query was generated.

+- `confidence_score` (optional): returns logprob confidence score based on the tokens from generated queries.

+- `llm_usage_stats`: token consumption during the query generation.

+  - `token_total`: total token usage (prompt + completed), this doesn't include cached tokens.
+So if you see the total_total = 0, the query is fetched from the cache.

+- `elapsed_time_ms`: total elapsed time (in milli-seconds) between RPC request/response.

 Please note that some fields in the `GeneratedQuery` object may be optional, and their presence depends on the details of the specific generated query.

 ### Running a Query <a name="running-a-query"></a>